ffffffico/Whitepaper/whitepaper.md

   <li>c.
 Write a blog post</li>
   <li>d.
 Make and publish a video</li>
 </ul>

-Please let us know how you helped by filling out this quick form.
+Please let us know how you helped by filling out <a target="_blank" href="https://ffffffico.typeform.com/to/E7RXxB">this quick form</a>.
 All successful applicants invited to participate in the ICO will receive a confirmation email 3 days prior to its start.
 We love our growing community, show us the love.

 <h2>Token Sale</h2>
 <ul>